 Continue scrolling down the list of product names and click on any one that interests you.
 When you do, you’ll get specific information about that product such as Brand and Manufacturer details as well as Health Effects, Handling & Disposal recommendations, and a list of all the other ingredients on that product’s label.
 Now remember, up to this point we’ve only researched one ingredient out of hundreds that should be avoided!

-Just imagine what the other ingredients on your shampoo bottle could do to you and your family over a period of time.
+Just imagine the combined effect of all ingredients in the products you use.
 We encourage you to use the ingredient list on the back of your current bottle of shampoo and use these 6 steps as a guide for you to become more familiar with the health issues surrounding these chemicals.

 Now for those of you with a skin or scalp problem that were considering using or are currently using a hydrocortisone product, repeat steps 1 through 6 and research the Human Health Effects of hydrocortisone.
 You will be shocked and amazed at what you read!